 What are the major grounds considered for divorce?

-There are certain recognised major grounds for divorce.
+If you want to know how to get divorce in India, there are certain recognised major grounds and reasons for divorce.
 These can include:

 - Desertion of either spouse for two years or more